bijlpeter83/DINOSTRAT/README.md

 Mudie, P. J.: Palynology and dinoflagellate biostratigraphy of DSDP Leg 94, Sites 607 and 611, North Atlantic Ocean, Initial Reports of the DSDP vol.94, Washington, USA., 1987.
 Nikitenko, B., Pestchevitskaya, E. B., Lebedeva, N. K. and Ilyina, V. I.: Micropalaeontological and palynological analyses across the Jurassic-Cretaceous boundary on Nordvik Peninsula, Northeast Siberia, Newsletters on Stratigraphy, 42(3), 181–222, 2008.
 Oosting, A. M., Leereveld, H., Dickens, G. R., Henderson, R. A. and Brinkhuis, H.: Correlation of Barremian-Aptian (mid-Cretaceous) dinoflagellate cyst assemblages between the Tethyan and Austral realms, Cretaceous Research, 27(6), 792–813, doi:10.1016/j.cretres.2006.03.012, 2006.
+Pearce, M.A.: New organic-walled dinoflagellate cysts from the Cenomanian to Maastrichtian of the Trunch borehole, UK.Marine Micropalaeontology, v.29, p.51–72, pl.1–8, 2010
 Poulsen, N. E.: Jurassic dinoflagellate cyst biostratigraphy of the Danish Subbasin in relation to sequences in England and Poland; a preliminary review, Review of Palaeobotany and Palynology, 75(1), 1–32, 1992.
 Poulsen, N. E.: Upper Bajocian to Callovian (Jurassic) dinoflagellate cysts from central Poland, Acta Geologica Polonica, 48(3), 237–245, 1998.
 Powell, A. J.: Latest Palaeogene and Earliest Neogene dinoflagellate cysts from the Lemme section, NW Italy, AASP contributions series, 17, 83-83–104, 1986.